eltociear/power-automate-docs.pt-pt/articles/configure-actions.md

 - **Iniciar Quando**: as ações começam quando o código chama a mensagem gerada para as mesmas.

-- **Âmbito**: as ações são sempre executadas no contexto do utilizador chamador.
+- **Âmbito**: as ações são sempre executadas no contexto do utilizador que efetua a chamada.

 - **Executar em segundo plano**: as ações são sempre fluxos de trabalho em tempo real.